Μονάδα Ισότιμης Πρόσβασης Ατόμων με αναπηρία και ατόμων με ειδικές εκπαιδευτικές ανάγκες

 6. Do I need prior experience or specialized knowledge?

 No, you do not need any prior experience or specialized knowledge.
-During the volunteering programme, you will be mentored by PROSVASI’s staff, as well as attend educational seminars in order to further your knowledge and experience.
+During the volunteering programme, you will be mentored by the Accessibility Center’s staff, as well as attend educational seminars in order to further your knowledge and experience.

-7. Does PROSVASI offer educational seminars for volunteers?
+7. Does the Accessibility Center offer educational seminars for volunteers?

 8. Is my participation in those seminars mandatory?